 There are also instances where the Commissioner-General of the GRA may issue an additional assessment after conduct of an audit.
 Where such assessment is served, the tax is payable within 30 days after service of the notice.
 At the discretion of the Commissioner-General of the GRA, the time for payment may be extended.

 Where tax is not paid by the due date, a penalty is calculated at 125% of the statutory rate, compounded monthly, and applied to the amount outstanding at the start of the period.

 Tax audit process

 The GRA assesses taxpayers on a regular basis.
-The ITA gives powers to persons authorised by the C-G to gain full and unlimited access to the taxpayers’ premises, records, and electronic information.
+The tax laws give powers to persons authorised by the Commissioner-General of the GRA to gain full and unlimited access to the taxpayers’ premises, records, and electronic information.
 Industries such as mining, upstream oil and gas, and financial institutions are more likely to be selected for a tax audit.
 Also, request for a tax refund is also likely to lead to a tax audit.
 The GRA usually gives notice of its intention to perform a tax audit and, after performance, prepares a report on its findings, which is then shared with the taxpayer.